Graduate School Faculty

 Graduate Faculty Credentialing

-The Dean of Graduate Studies is authorized to make final appointments to the graduate faculty.
+The Dean of The Graduate School is authorized to make final appointments to the graduate faculty.
 Appointments may be made in one of several member categories: full, associate, limited, special, and emeritus.

 Full members may act as the sole or major supervisor of a doctoral dissertation or master’s thesis, and as a member of thesis or doctoral committees; serve as chair or voting member of a final doctoral preliminary exam or oral examination committee, teach graduate courses and serve on the graduate council.